 Dry Monterey Jack (simply Dry Jack) is an aged version of the Monterey Jack that originated in the United States in the mid-1950s.
 Dry Jack was created by accident in 1915.
 During World War I, an aged version of Monterey Jack - Dry Jack was developed to replace the European cheeses mainly, Grana and Parmesan that were not available due to the war.

-Consumers requested for a variant of Monterey Jack that would not become runny in the summers.
-The solution was Dry Jack, a hard cheese, aged from ten months to upto four years.
-Firm in texture with a pale yellow pate, the cheese has a rich, nutty yet mild and assertive flavour.
-As the cheese ages Dry Jack wheels become increasingly brittle.
-As the cheese is similar in texture to Parmesan, it makes a good substitute for churning and grating over salads, pasta, soups or tacos.
-The cheese can be shred, cooked, sliced or even eaten as it is.
-You will never go wrong by grating Dry Jack over casseroles, toasted cheese sandwiches, omelets and soufflés.
+Dry Jack cheese is a firm cheese with a pale yellow pate, a nutty yet mild and assertive flavour.
+The cheese is similar in texture to Parmesan, and it is a good substitute for churning and grating over salads, pasta, soups or tacos.
+The cheese can be shredded, cooked, or sliced.
+You will never go wrong by grating Dry Jack over casseroles, toasted cheese sandwiches, omelettes and soufflés.
 Consider Chardonnay, Pinot Noir, Rose, Shiraz or Zinfandel with a Dry Jack.